CesMak/cityRhym/readme.md

 # cityRhym
 [cityRhym](https://github.com/CesMak/cityRhym) is a cross rhym generater for your city!
+It generates a funny poem about the local eating and drinking habits in your city!

 # Task definition
 Create a state-of-the-art web service based on standard libraries.
 It is an address service with built-in lyric functionality.
 Addresses can be created and